startechnica/apps/charts/freeradius/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `my-release` on `my-release` namespace:

 ```bash
 $ helm repo add startechnica https://startechnica.github.io/apps